 Honorable Mention Based On Price: Volunteers of America Dispute Resolution Center

 The Dispute Resolution Center (DRC) is not a mediator; it is a mediation center with numerous volunteer mediators randomly assigned to cases.
-That means you have no idea whether the mediator will be good or bad, and many of the mediators are probably the latter.
+That means you have no idea whether the mediator will be good or bad.
 The DRC nonetheless deserves mention as a low-cost alternative to typical mediation services.
 The cost is only $200 for a session, and that amount can decrease on a sliding scale based on the parties’ incomes.
 Sessions with other mediators often end up costing $2,000 or more at normal hourly rates.
 That makes the DRC a good choice for those who cannot afford a top-level mediator, or those who expect mediation to be unsuccessful regardless.
 Of note, the DRC’s rules prohibit mediation of child support disputes, though the DRC will mediate all other aspects of a divorce or family law case, such as custody issues and property division.
 Also of note, the DRC will not allow parties to bring their attorneys to the mediation session if either party objects to doing so.

 For more free articles and guides on family law topics, we encourage you to visit the ‘resources’ section of our website.